Arctvrvs/64-bit-CPU/README.md

 - `cache_hierarchy.v` contains a two-level cache with a rudimentary LRU replacement policy while `mmu_unit.v` manages a larger TLB and reports faults on illegal accesses.

+## Modern 64-bit CPU Design Notes

+Additional planning documents for a more advanced core are located in `Modern 64 CPU/`.
+These notes outline features such as out-of-order execution, branch prediction improvements, multi-level caches and security extensions.